bunsn/boiler/README.md

    __boiler__.testStatementDefinition(definition)
    ```

    If successful, you should see a brief summary of the statement’s transactions.
 Otherwise you’ll get an error.
-(At this early stage, the error message probably, won’t be too helpful!)
+(At this early stage, the error message probably won’t be too helpful!)

    Note: this script does not store or send your transactions elsewhere.
 It is deliberately limited in functionality to discourage its use in production.